Barcino44/Helm-practice/README.md

 ## Solution:

-- The mainly objective with this activity is getting familiarized with Kubernetes helm.
+- The main objective of this activity is to become familiar with Kubernetes Helm.
-- In this case we are going to expose in our localhost a single python application.
+- In this case, we will expose a single Python application in our local environment.

 ## Step followed: